hummingbot/gateway/README.md

 # Complile Typescript into JS
 $ yarn build

-# Generate the default config files from src/templates
+# Run Gateway setup script, which helps you set configs and CERTS_PATH
+$ chmod a+x gateway-setup.sh
-$ yarn config
+$ ./gateway-setup.sh

-# Replace the certificatePath variable in server.yml with certs_path
-(base) ➜ vi conf/server.yml

-# Start the Gateway server using passphrase
+# Start the Gateway server using PASSPHRASE
-$ yarn start --passphrase=<passphrase>
+$ yarn start --passphrase=<PASSPHRASE>
 ```

 ### Run Gateway using Docker